keboola/connection-docs/components/writers/database/bigquery/index.md

 {: .image-popup}
 ![Screenshot - Create service account](/components/writers/database/bigquery/google-3.png)

-You can now close the Google Cloud Platform Console and go back to writer configuration.
+You can now close the Google Cloud Platform Console and go back to configuring the writer.

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **BigQuery** writer.
-Click on the **Set Service Account Key** button
+Click on the **Set Service Account Key** button.
 Open the [downloaded key](#create-service-account) in a text editor, copy & paste it in the input field, click **Submit** and then **Save**.

 {: .image-popup}